opudalo/wap-css/README.md

       ...
 ```

-But it still suck in js or html.
+But it still sucks in js or html.

 ```js
 $('.social-description-text').html('Hello')